5 powerful ways to revolutionize cloud collaboration

-When companies move to the cloud, they make vast archives of important data and documents available and searchable to every employee.
+When companies move to the cloud, and to a cloud intranet, they make vast archives of important data and documents available and searchable to every employee.
 Moreover, workers have access to the skills and knowledge of every other employee in the organisation.

 3) Cutting down on email volume